 - However, most employed Americans have not seen a salary increase in recent years.
 Forty-six percent say their pay has stayed the same and 16 percent have experienced pay cuts.

 - Only 28 percent of adults have confidence they would be able to find equal or better employment if they left their current position.

 - Few workers expect to have enough savings to retire on their own timetable.
 About half, 54 percent, have little or no confidence that investments will enable them to retire when they want to leave the workplace.

 - Two-thirds of Americans would have trouble immediately paying an unanticipated bill of $1,000.
 Eleven percent say they would not be able to pay an unexpected bill of $1,000 at all and another 45 percent report they would need to borrow money.

-What key finding do you find most surprising?
 Could you cover an unexpected bill of a $1000 in cash?
-What approach would you take to try an improve this situation?
+What approach would you take to try to improve your cash saving?